Bassist/Songwriter Steve Carey

 Steve is currently living in Greenbelt, Maryland with his wife Faith and is for the most part retired but still playing live shows along with writing and recording new songs.
-You can listen to some of Steve's past recordings on his music page and stay tuned for the cd release of his new and first solo album “Living Life like a Song” is now available on all your favorite digital platforms for streaming and download!
+You can listen to some of his past recordings on the MUSIC page and Steve's new and first solo album “Living Life like a Song” is now available on all your favorite digital platforms for streaming and download!
 Contact Steve for info on how to get a copy of the cd.

 “Steve Carey remains a monument of the DC music scene, combining precision playing with colorful layers of experience, dedication to his craft, and a unique artistic vision.
 Join him as he moves forward with new musical adventures.” - Mark Opsasnick, author of Rock The Potomac and Capitol Rock